Copiapó: History

 Spanish explorers founded the settlement in 1742 and named it San Francisco de la Selva de Copiapó or Saint Francis of the Jungle of Copiapó, due to its lush vegetation.
 Prior to Spanish occupation, the area was inhabited by the Diaguita people under the rule of the Inca Empire into the 16th century.
 Remains of Diaguita fortresses have been found in this area.
-The earliest archaeological remains of human activity in the Copiapó Valley have been dated at ten thousand years BP (before present).
+The earliest archaeological remains of human activity in the Copiapó Valley are thought to be around 10,000 years old.
 The settlement developed around the remains of an Inca cemetery.

 After the discovery of the rich silver deposits near Chañarcillo by Juan Godoy in 1832 it became an important mining centre, and until Chile annexed Antofagasta from Bolivia and Iquique and Arica from Peru following the War of the Pacific (1879–1883), Copiapó was the nation's northernmost city and main mining city.

 An earthquake on 4 December 1918 caused extensive damage throughout the city.

-Through the 20th century, the city of Copiapó has grown markedly, both from the mining industry and its role as capital of its department.
+Through the 20th century, the city of Copiapó grew markedly, both from the mining industry and its role as capital of its department.

 On 5 August 2010, the San José Copper Mine collapsed, trapping 33 miners underground.
 The mine was about 45 km north of the city.
 The miners were 700 m deep and 5 km from the mine's entrance via spiraling underground ramps.
 Private, local, national and international resources cooperated in their rescue.
 The miners survived underground for 69 days until all were brought to the surface on 13 October 2010, a record period of time.
 This mine has been closed, but the industry of copper and gold mining is very important in the region.